QA Strategy

 Step 2 — Recruit and onboard testers.
 For closed beta, recruit by criteria: existing customers in the relevant segment, partners under NDA, employee-volunteers.
 For open beta, gate access behind a feature flag in your main product, or a separate beta URL.
 Onboarding is the highest-friction step — install the browser extension or activate the embedded widget once, and the tester is ready for the rest of the cycle.

 Step 3 — Capture bugs with full context.
 Every report should attach the session replay, console logs, network traffic, environment metadata, screenshot and reporter identity — automatically.
-The tester clicks capture, annotates the screenshot, types a sentence; the technical context is filled in behind the scenes.
+The tester clicks capture, annotates the screenshot, types a sentence; the technical context is filled in behind the scenes — which is exactly the context a tool like Bugzy attaches without the tester lifting a finger.

 Step 4 — Triage on a release-scoped dashboard.
 A single view of open beta reports, filterable by severity, environment, user segment and acceptance criterion.
 Critical bugs surface fast; non-blocking feedback is parked for post-GA.
 Without release scoping, beta reports drown in a general backlog and the cycle loses urgency.

 Step 5 — Push prioritised bugs to engineering.
 Prioritised beta bugs flow into the engineering issue tracker (Jira, Linear, ClickUp, Asana, Trello, Azure DevOps) with the full reproduction package attached.
-Two-way status sync keeps the beta dashboard and the tracker aligned as the fix moves through the pipeline.
+Auto-sync pushes every prioritised bug straight into the tracker; manual mode lets you triage in Bugzy first and push only the bugs that meet the bar.

 Step 6 — Close the cycle with documented sign-off.
 Beta ends in a named-approver sign-off: which gates passed, which beta-discovered bugs are fixed, which are deferred to a future release with a documented owner, what known limitations ship with GA.
 This record is the audit trail that survives a retrospective months later.